hax0kartik/wumiibo/Readme.md

  * Put the downloaded bins in a folder and put that folder in `sd:/wumiibo`.
 You can also place the bins directly inside `sd:/wumiibo`.
 You can have upto 49 folders and inside every folder you can have more subfolders.
 So if you sort your bins correctly, there is no limit on how many amiibos you can have at a time.

- * Enable Title patching from luma menu.
+ * *Enable Game patching* & *Enable loading external FIRMs and modules* from luma menu.
 (As shown here: https://github.com/LumaTeam/Luma3DS/wiki/Optional-features)

  * Open your game and reach to the screen where it tells you to place your amiibo.